mach-composer/mach-composer-cli/docs/src/howto/ci/gitlab_old.md

 ### Providing cloud credentials

-We have to make sure the the necessary AWS or Azure credentials are set in the GitLab CI/CD settings;
+We have to make sure the necessary AWS or Azure credentials are set in the GitLab CI/CD settings;

 ![CI/CD variables](../../_img/deployment/gitlab/variables.png)